What is the Home Ownership and Equity Protection Act (HOEPA)?

 - Reverse mortgages

-- Construction loans (just the construction financing; it does apply to end or permanent loans)
+- Construction loans (specifically construction-only financing; it does apply to construction-to-permanent loans or end loans)

 What classifies as a high-cost mortgage?

-The presence or absence of certain other features can also determine a mortgage’s status.
+The presence or absence of certain other features can also determine a mortgage’s status as high-cost.
 The law does not allow high-cost mortgages to charge prepayment penalties or balloon payments, for example.

-When a mortgage is classified as high-cost, there are specific requirements that must be met by the lender including that the consumer be fully notified of the consequences of defaulting.
+When a mortgage is classified as high-cost, there are certain requirements that lenders must meet, including specifically-worded disclosures about when the loan becomes effective and the consequences of defaulting.
 Lenders must also clearly disclose all loan terms such as the APR, monthly payments and full amount being borrowed.
+Borrowers in high-cost mortgages also have enhanced remedies for violations of the law.

 HOEPA rules and regulations